jasonkneen/ti-html2as/README.md

 * `<a color="red" href="http://appcelerator.com">`

-Adding html to string.xml with CDATA
+Adding html to string.xml with CDATA:

 `<string name="setup_para"><![CDATA[<a color="#FFFFFF" href="https://github.com/FokkeZB/ti-html2as">html2as</a>.]]></string>`

 Non-standard: